LEANNA MAE .ORG

 • Optional: health insurance as someone who is self-employed – The average self-employed insurance is $438 a person and $1779 for families.

 • Optional dream: Many of us would love an office space to do appointments in and teach in – This typically costs around or over $1,000 a month.
 That’s why we do our consultations in public places such as cafes and do our appointments and often even classes in home.
 Sometimes doulas and other birthworkers team up to share an office.
+Your location will make a huge difference in office costs.
+You may be able to find a small office for an affordable price.

 Your yearly and monthly expenses of maintaining your business will be, at minimum, a few hundred dollars a year just to have the business and be able to keep it going.
 That’s with doing things the most frugal way.